unfoldedcircle/core-api/doc/entities/entity_media_player.md

   Otherwise, the item will have no associated command in the user interface.
 - The `media_class` and `media_type` fields use the same semantics and values as documented in the [Media Classes](#media-classes) and [Media Content Types](#media-content-types) sections.
+- The `thumbnail` field can contain artwork for the current item:
+  - An icon URI to use a provided icon with the following prefix: `icon://uc:`, for example, `icon://uc:music`.
+  - A URL to download the media artwork.
+  - A base64 encoded PNG or JPG image.
+  - The preferred size is 480x480 pixels, either in JPG or PNG format.
+  - Please avoid using encoded images whenever possible.
+Payloads should be as small as possible.
+  - If no thumbnail is provided, a default icon will be used based on `media_class`.

 The `pagination` object in the response should contain: